Beach Break (2024): Storylines

 Beach Break featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Storylines were produced on AEW's weekly television programs, Dynamite, Rampage, and Collision and The Dark Order's YouTube series Being The Dark Order.

 On the June 26 episode of Dynamite Daniel Garcia interrupted MJF, after brief back and forth MJF suggested a match between him and Garcia at All In at Wembley Stadium.
 Will Ospreay interrupted and said he had his eyes on both men and that he respected Garcia, leading to Ospreay announcing he'd defend the AEW International Championship against Garcia at Beach Break and the AEW World Championship if he beat Swerve Strickland at Forbidden Door on June 30, with the match subsequently becoming official for the next week's Dynamite.
 On June 30, Ospreay failed to beat Strickland, thus the match was only for the International title.

 On the June 19 episode of Dynamite Kris Statlander defeated Nyla Rose in the first round of the Owen Hart Cup, advancing to the semi-finals.
 On the June 21 episode (taped June 19) of Rampage Willow Nightingale defeated Serena Deeb to advance to the semi-finals.
 As a result, both women were scheduled to wrestle one another in the semi-finals at Beach Break.

 On the June 19 episode of Dynamite Pac defeated Claudio Castagnoli to advance to the semi-finals of the Owen Hart Cup.
 At Forbidden Door on June 30 Bryan Danielson defeated Shingo Takagi to advance to the semi-finals.
 As a result, Pac and Danielson were scheduled to face each other at Beach Break.

-On the June 26 episode of Dynamite All Elite Wrestling EVPs Matthew and Nicholas Jackson announced that Jeff Jarrett would face a wildcard that would be revealed at the event with winner facing Jay White in the semi-finals.
+On the June 26 episode of Dynamite All Elite Wrestling EVPs Matthew and Nicholas Jackson announced that Jeff Jarrett would face a wildcard that would be revealed at the event with the winner facing Jay White in the semi-finals.